mghmay/play-json-shaper/README.md

  - user level should be removed
  - name value should be transformed from a full name to an object: {"first", "last"}

-In order to do this we will make out own transformers using the transformers provided in ops as building blocks.
+In order to do this we will make our own transformers using the transformers provided in ops as building blocks.
 */